Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Remove-AzVirtualNetworkGatewayDefaultSite.md

 ## SYNTAX

 ```
-Remove-AzureRmVirtualNetworkGatewayDefaultSite -VirtualNetworkGateway <PSVirtualNetworkGateway>
+Remove-AzVirtualNetworkGatewayDefaultSite -VirtualNetworkGateway <PSVirtualNetworkGateway>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureRmVirtualNetworkGatewayDefaultSite** cmdlet removes the forced tunneling default site from a virtual network gateway.
+The **Remove-AzVirtualNetworkGatewayDefaultSite** cmdlet removes the forced tunneling default site from a virtual network gateway.
 Forced tunneling provides a way for you to redirect Internet-bound traffic from Azure virtual machines to your on-premises network; this enables you to inspect and audit traffic before releasing it.
 Forced tunneling is carried out by using a virtual private network (VPN) tunnel; this tunnel requires a default site, a local gateway where all the Azure Internet-bound traffic is redirected.
-**Remove-AzureRmVirtualNetworkGatewayDefaultSite** removes the default site assigned to a gateway.
+**Remove-AzVirtualNetworkGatewayDefaultSite** removes the default site assigned to a gateway.
-If you do this you will need to use Set-AzureRmVirtualNetworkGatewayDefaultSite to assign a new default site before the gateway can be used for forced tunneling.
+If you do this you will need to use Set-AzVirtualNetworkGatewayDefaultSite to assign a new default site before the gateway can be used for forced tunneling.

 ## EXAMPLES

 ### Example 1: Remove the default site assigned to a virtual network gateway
 ```
-PS C:\>$Gateway = Get-AzureRmVirtualNetworkGateway -Name "ContosoVirtualGateway"
+PS C:\>$Gateway = Get-AzVirtualNetworkGateway -Name "ContosoVirtualGateway"
-PS C:\> Remove-AzureRmVirtualNetworkGatewayDefaultSite -VirtualNetworkGateway $Gateway
+PS C:\> Remove-AzVirtualNetworkGatewayDefaultSite -VirtualNetworkGateway $Gateway
 ```

 This example removes the default site currently assigned to a virtual network gateway named ContosoVirtualGateway.
-The first command uses **Get-AzureRmVirtualNetworkGateway** to create an object reference to the gateway; this object reference is stored in a variable named $Gateway.
+The first command uses **Get-AzVirtualNetworkGateway** to create an object reference to the gateway; this object reference is stored in a variable named $Gateway.
-The second command then uses **Remove-AzureRmVirtualNetworkGatewayDefaultSite** to remove the default site assigned to that gateway.
+The second command then uses **Remove-AzVirtualNetworkGatewayDefaultSite** to remove the default site assigned to that gateway.

 ## PARAMETERS